jonnonz1/nz-statute-book/acts/public/2004/meat-board-act-2004.md

   (a) prepare a written report on the conclusions reached and recommendations formulated as a result of conducting the audit; and
   (b) give a copy of that report to the Minister, the chief executive of the Ministry, the chairman and the chief executive officer of the Board, and the person (if any) to whom the chief executive officer of the Board has delegated responsibility for quota management.
 (2) The Minister may give directions as to any further distribution of the report or any part of the report, and as to its availability for viewing.
-(3) The Minister must consult with the Board before giving directions as to the distribution or availability of the report or any part of it to persons other than other Ministers or persons within the public service (as defined in section 27 of the State Sector Act 1988).
+(3) The Minister must consult with the Board before giving directions as to the distribution or availability of the report or any part of it to persons other than other Ministers or persons within the public service (as defined in section 10 of the Public Service Act 2020).

 ### 45 Confidentiality of report
 (1) Subject to any direction by the Minister under section 44(2), the report on the quota compliance audit, including any draft reports and related working papers—